DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 ### Your professional qualifications

 UK ENIC can give you a [statement of comparability](https://www.enic.org.uk/Qualifications/SOC/Default.aspx) showing how your academic and professional qualifications compare to their English equivalent.
 However, you will need scans or photographs of your original documents.
-If you are applying to train to teach, you can [get your statement of comparability for free](#get-help-with-international-qualifications).
+If you are applying to train to teach, you can [get your statement of comparability for free](/non-uk-teachers/train-to-teach-in-england-as-an-international-student/check-your-eligibility).

 ## Teach in England

-If you are already a qualified teacher, you will not need to retrain to get a job as a teacher in England.
+If you are already a qualified teacher, you do not need to retrain to get a job as a teacher in England.
 However, you will need:

 * to apply for English qualified teacher status (QTS), or be able to demonstrate strong non-UK qualifications and experience
 * to pass criminal and professional safeguarding checks, including an enhanced [Disclosure and Barring Service](https://www.gov.uk/government/organisations/disclosure-and-barring-service) check (these will be organised by your employer)